italia-opensource/italiaopensource.com/website/src/pages/opensources/tiledesk.md

 ### Description

-Open Source Live Chat with adaptive multichannel Chatbots design technology.
+Open-Source Live Chat with adaptive multichannel Chatbots design technology.
 Alternative to Intercom and Zendesk for Customer Service and Conversational Marketing

 ### Tags